psrc/luv/QC/README.md

 ## Running the Makefile

-The Makefile is a collection of scripts that do some part of the QC.
+Navigate into the luv/QC directory.
+The Makefile here is a collection of scripts that do some part of the QC.
 It's currently under development, so most of them are just placeholders.
 To test the script, first locate where LUV results are located.
 Open the file input.txt and modify the 'directory' line appropriately.
+(If your file system is connected to the E drive on modelsrv3, you might not need any changes).
 You can use comments to comment out unused rows.
-Make sure the fields are separated by tabs.
 Then run the following line from your bash terminal:

 ```
 make test
 ```

-It should create a file called testreport.txt.
-If there is an error look in the file create_testreport.Rout.
-Most likely it will be related to reading the inputs.txt file.
+It runs the code in scripts/create\_testreport.R which should create a file results/test/testreport.txt.
+If there is an error check the output file scripts/create\_testreport.Rout.

 To delete the created files, type